 Whether or not you do New Year resolutions, we could all stand to improve some things in our life.
 And, if we do, I’m confident we could also improve the life of others.

-7 new year resolutions that could change the world:
+Here are 7 new year resolutions which could change the world:

-Let’s resolve to exercise our patience muscle.
 Wow!
-I put this one in the middle so that maybe you (or my wife) would skip over it quickly.
+I put this one in the middle so maybe you (or my wife) would skip over it quickly.
 Just kidding.
-This is one I need…we all need.
-I’m not sure we can completely master it this year, but, with intentionality…and Christ’s strength…we can keep getting better.
+This is one I need – we all need.
+I’m not sure we can completely master it this year, but, with intentionality – and Christ’s strength – we can keep getting better.
 What if we thought about the most common things which test our patience – such as the traffic on the drive home at night – and we asked God to help us deal with it before we experience it – each time?
 Just a thought.

-Of course, ultimately the change we need is the Gospel, but who knows?
-Maybe if we change the way we treat others…including other believers…others might want to hear our Gospel.
+Of course, ultimately the change the world needs is the Gospel, but who knows?
+Maybe if we change the way we treat others – including other believers – others might actually want to hear our Gospel.